AzureAsura/AzureAsura/README.md

-# Hey, just a student locked-in on the path to Web3
+# Hi, I’m locked in, no way out until Web3 🔒🌐

 > *“The road to becoming a true Web3 developer is built with discipline, patience, and an unshakable will.”*